William J. Maxwell College of Arts and Sciences

 Dr. João Sedycias, Dean

-Dr. Scott Mittman, Interim Associate Dean for Science
+Dr. Scott Mittman, Interim Associate Dean of Science

-Dr. Timothy White, Interim Associate Dean of Humanities, Arts and Social Sciences
+Dr. Maria Lynn, Interim Associate Dean of Arts, Humanities, and Social Sciences

 Sarah Ambrose-Roman, Executive Assistant to the Dean